 Student Conduct Board

 Purpose The Student Conduct System of UVa-Wise is designed to support the purpose and mission of the College.
 A fundamental premise of the system is that students are expected to act responsibly so that each student has the opportunity to grow intellectually, spiritually, physically and socially.
 The System also is designed to encourage accountability by stressing the relationship inherent between individual action and consequences.
 The System is intended to be educational in nature, rather than punitive.
-Due process is a fundamental ingredient of the system, yet this principle should not be confused with the legal restrictions associated with criminal courts of law.
-The principles of fairness and reasonableness serve as foundations for the system.
+The principles of fairness and reasonableness serve as foundations for the system, using a preponderance of hte evidence to determine responsibility.

 All student conduct violations accumulate during a student's time at the College.
-Student conduct records are maintained for a minimum of seven academic years or longer in the case of more severe or repeat offenders.
+Student conduct records are maintained for a minimum of seven academic years.

 Structure The Student Conduct System of UVa-Wise is comprised of three levels.
 These levels are: